Skip to contents

 # Plot antibody responses by age

-autoplot(object = xs_data, type = "age-scatter", strata = "Country")
+autoplot(object = xs_data, type = "age-scatter", strata = "country")

 #> Warning: Removed 1105 rows containing missing values or values outside the scale range